Skip to content Skip to footer navigation

 And, of course… revenue

 Let’s talk advertising, shall we?
-For ad-supported streaming services, personalisation also allows for ultra-focussed, targeted ads to zoom in on viewers' interests.
+For ad-supported streaming services, personalisation also allows for ultra-focused, targeted ads to zoom in on viewers' interests.
 The proof is in the profits, as targeted advertising has been found to generate 2-3 times higher click-through rates compared to generic ads, ultimately leading to boosted monetisation for the platform and more satisfaction for advertisers, too.

 What about the AI algorithm?
 It’s all in the tech